 - 1.1 West Swindon Parish Council is required to maintain adequate financial reserves to meet the needs of the organisation.
-A minimum of £400,000 would be expected to maintained at all times to ensure the Parish Council is financially viable. - 1.2 The challenge for West Swindon Parish Council is that it has no diversity in its income and is reliant on the precept income.
-From 1 August 2020, West Swindon Parish Council is directly delivering its services and as a result holders greater liabilities than it did prior to that date. - 1.3 The purpose of this policy is to provide guidance on the Council's review of its level of General Reserves.
+A minimum of £500,000 representing six months operating costs, would be expected to maintained at all times to ensure the Parish Council is financially viable. - 1.2 The challenge for West Swindon Parish Council is that it has no diversity in its income and is reliant on the precept income.
+The Parish Council will face significant decisions in the short term to adjust to potential changes to its Depot and possible asset transfer of community buildings. - 1.3 The purpose of this policy is to provide guidance on the Council's review of its level of General Reserves.
 The Council's General Reserves does not include specific funds earmarked for long term projects. - 1.4 Sections 32 and 43 of the Local Government Finance Act 1992 require local authorities to have regard to the level of reserves needed for meeting estimated future expenditure when calculating the budget requirement.
 However, there is no specified minimum or maximum level of reserves that an authority should hold and it is the responsibility of the Responsible Financial Officer to advise the Council about the level of reserves and to ensure that there are key protocols for their establishment and use.